TransferWare/epc/README.md

 ### Build

 See file `INSTALL` for further installation instructions.
-Do not forget to set environment variable USERID as the Oracle connect string.

 ## DOCUMENTATION

 To generate the C and SQL documentation you need to install:
-- Doxygen
+1. Doxygen
-- PLDoc
+2. PLDoc

 ### Doxygen